What is the Autologous Blood Transfusion Program?

 What Are All The Steps For Participating In The Autologous Blood Transfusion Program?

-- First, discuss the possibility of blood transfusions and all your options with your physician.
+- First, discuss the possibility of blood transfusions and all your options

 - Have your physician give an order to the Blood Donor Center nurses.